binemugha/Moovflix/README.md

 pod install
 ```

+**Step 3:**

+Change the Swift language version in the pod project for Alamofire and Alamofire Image to Swift 4 and run the project

 ##  App features
 - User can view a list of movies.
 List of top rated movies.
 For extras, added list of popular, now playing and upcoming movies.
 Poster images load asynchronously.
 - User can view movie details by tapping on a movie in the list.